 “You will die the moment you step outside this tent with him.
 Leave us,” he commanded.

 She looked at me as if wanting to say something.
 Her eyes went to the pouch around my neck.
-She seemed reassured and left.
+She left.

 He clapped his hands.